Influenza: Seasonal Flu 2019-2020

 Guidelines for Nurses and Other Healthcare Providers

 Online Continuing Education Course

-Influenza CE course covering the transmission, symptoms, diagnosis, and treatment of seasonal influenza during the 2018-2019 season.
+Influenza (Seasonal Flu) CEU course covering the flu shot, transmission, symptoms, diagnosis, and treatment during the 2019-2020 season.
 Distinguish flu vs. cold.
 Discuss infection control and current flu vaccination recommendations.
 Applicable for nursing, occupational therapy, physical therapy, and EMS personnel.

 Course Price: $18.00

 "Good course, helps me understand the vaccine for my own questions as well as those questions that patients may have. " - Kimber, RN in California

 "Very well done.
 I feel up to date on sharing this vital information with my geriatric population especially. " - Wynelle, RN in Nebraska

 "Best flu info yet! " - Karen, OT in California

 "Good information for upcoming flu season. " - Alisha, RN in Kentucky

 Accreditation / Approval Information